 Indicator Below Standard Developing Proficient Exemplary 1.
-Information & analysis shape vision, mission and goals relies on their own knowledge and assumptions to shape school- wide vision, mission and goals. uses data to set goals for students. shapes a vision and mission based on basic data and analysis. uses varied sources of information and analyzes data about current practices and outcomes to shape a vision, mission and goals. uses a wide range of data to inform the development of and to collaboratively track progress toward achieving the vision, mission and goals.
-2. Alignment to policies does not align the school's vision, mission and goals to district, state or federal policies. establishes school vision, mission and goals that are partially aligned to district priorities. aligns the vision, mission and goals of the school to district, state and federal policies. builds the capacity of all staff to ensure the vision, mission and goals are aligned to district, state and federal policies.
+Information & analysis shape vision, mission and goals relies on their own knowledge and assumptions to shape school- wide vision, mission and goals. goals for students. shapes a vision and mission based on basic information and uses a wide range of data to inform the development of and to collaboratively track progress toward achieving the vision, mission and goals.
+2. Alignment to policies school's vision, mission and goals establishes school vision, mission and goals that are partially aligned to district priorities. lmission and goals of the school to district, state and builds the capacity of all staff to ensure the vision, mission and goals are aligned to district, state and federal policies

-^{}Leader: Connecticut School Leaders who are employed under their immediate administrator 092 certificate (e.g., curriculum coordinator, principal, assistant principal, department head and other supervisory positions.)
+Leader: Connecticut School Leaders who are employed under their immediate administrator 092 certificate (e.g., curriculum coordinator, principal, assistant principal, department head and other supervisory positions.)

 Staff: All educators and non-certified staff